rlucente-se-jboss/flightgear-kiosk-demo/README.md

-# WIP Nothing to see here
 # FlightGear Demo with RHEL Image Mode
-This demo is intended to run the open source FlightGear flight simulator on a edge device using RHEL Image Mode.
+RHEL Image Mode enables an edge device to completely change it's operating system image by switching to a different bootable container image from the one that's currently running.
+This demo illustrates that in a very visual way where three bootable container images are built and then easily swapped out on an edge device.
+To make this interesting, this demo runs the open source FlightGear flight simulator on a edge device using RHEL Image Mode.
 The simulator will run in kiosk mode with a session for an unprivileged user.
-A privileged user will also be configured on the edge device.
+A privileged user will also be configured on the edge device to enable switching the bootable container image.

 ## Demo Setup
 Start with a minimal install of RHEL 9.4 either on baremetal or on a guest